thdiaman/thdiaman.github.io/teaching.md

 In this page, one may find information about the courses that I have taught, co-taught (or taught as part of my teaching assistant responsibilities) over the years.

+<h1>Object-Oriented Programming</h1>
+<h5 style="font-style: italic;">Electrical and Computer Engineering Department, Aristotle University of Thessaloniki</h5>
+<h5 style="font-style: italic;">Academic Years teaching: 2018-2019</h5>
+<p>The aim of this course is to introduce students to object-oriented programming.
+It includes the concepts of encapsulation, inheritance, and polymorphism, and teaches students how to model their software using UML class diagrams and how to write code in C++.
+I have worked as a visiting lecturer in this course, creating the lecture slides, the lab material and the assignments, and teaching the lectures and the lab exercises.
+More information about this course can be found <a target="_blank" href="https://qa.auth.gr/en/class/1/600135663">here</a>.

+<h1>Database Systems</h1>
+<h5 style="font-style: italic;">Electrical and Computer Engineering Department, Aristotle University of Thessaloniki</h5>
+<h5 style="font-style: italic;">Academic Years teaching: 2018-2019</h5>
+<p>The aim of this course is to introduce students to the concepts of databases.
+It includes relational database design, relational algebra, SQL, and discusses also the concepts of NoSQL databases and big data.
+I have worked as a visiting lecturer in this course, creating the lecture slides, the lab material and the assignments, and teaching the lectures and the lab exercises.
+More information about this course can be found <a target="_blank" href="https://qa.auth.gr/en/class/1/600058019">here</a>.

 <h1>Data Mining</h1>
 <h5 style="font-style: italic;">MSc in Medical Research Methodology, Medical School, Aristotle University of Thessaloniki</h5>
 <h5 style="font-style: italic;">Academic Years teaching: 2017-2018</h5>